L3DEVIL/VphonegagaInject/README.md

 In this file, you will work with your mods here

 - `Changes`: Get values to do modding.

-We use if-else statement instead `case`, because most modders accidently remove `break`
+We use if-else statement instead `case`, because most modders accidently remove `break`, causing further problems.
+However you can still do `cases`

 - `getFeatureList`: Here you set your mod features